Youssef Badawy: 2025 Season

 Badawy achieved a gold medal at the Karate Premier League held in Paris, France, at the beginning of the 2025 season.
 In March, Badawy repeated his gold medal achievement with a Hantei win in the Karate Premier League held in Hangzhou, China.
 He gained his third gold for the season against Mohammad Al-Jafari with a Hantei win for a second time this season at the Karate Premier League held in his hometown, Cairo, despite competing with a broken arm.
 In the final Premier League event of the season, Badawy lost in the semi-final match following a last-second victory by his opponent, with multiple medical interventions occurring during the bout.
 After consulting with doctors regarding his sustained scaphoid fracture, Badawy had to withdraw from the bronze medal match.
 Despite this setback, he successfully retained his Grand Winner title for the second consecutive year.

 Personal life

-Badawy is an engineering undergraduate studying at Ain Shams University and has majored in mechanical engineering.
+Badawy is an engineering undergraduate and has majored in mechanical engineering.
+Badawy married Bosnian karateka Emina Sipović in 2026.